HumpityDumpityDumber/.scripts/libpw/README.md

 ```

-`get-access-token` is run with your refresh token and returns your access token.
+`token access` is run with your refresh token and returns your access token.
 Your access token is fetched from Pixiv only if the one in the cache has expired or does not exist.

 Once you have your access token you should run `update-bookmarks`.
 This will create a JSON file in the cache with all of your bookmarks tagged with #wallpaper.
 If you want to change the tag that is used you can simply change the parameter in the URL that is fetched.